Top 10 Tips for Efficient Yet Effective Root Cause Analysis

 3. Someone with influence/authority in the organization that will most likely have to make changes as a result of the investigation.

-4. A contractor rep or union rep if contractors or a union is involved.
+4. A contractor or union rep if contractors or union members are involved.

 Note that one person could meet the first three of these criteria.